facebook/react-native-website/docs/pushnotificationios.md

 static removeAllDeliveredNotifications();
 ```

-Remove all delivered notifications from Notification Center
+Removes all delivered notifications from Notification Center.

 ---